Tutela de Vieux-la-Romaine: Discovery of the statue in the house with the large peristyle

 The blueprint shows the house at its monumental peak.
 The statue was in the northwestern ceremonial room.
 It is colored pink on the blueprint.

 Fragmentary mosaic found in the same living room as the tutela.

 The "Maison au grand péristyle" is the most luxurious building excavated on the Vieux archaeological site.
 The building has a long history, during which two dwellings were combined to form the "Maison au petit péristyle" and then underwent a new development, during which it was called the "Maison au grand péristyle."
-It reached its apogee in the late 1st and early 2nd centuries, covering an area of approximately 1,420 m².
+It reached its apogee in the late 1st and early 2nd centuries, covering an area of approximately 1,420 m^{2}.

 The figurine was discovered in August 1988 in the northwestern corner of a room measuring 8 m by 6.5 m.
 This room was identified as a ceremonial hall on the first floor of the western wing of the house with a small peristyle, which opened onto the interior garden.
 Unfortunately, the building's roof structure and cob walls were destroyed in the fire, and the statue was knocked over.

 The model of the arcade and front gallery is seen from the north.

-A fire related to artisanal activities damaged the building and was subsequently crossed by the Cardo Q road, constructed around 330-340.
+A fire related to artisanal activities damaged the building and was subsequently crossed by the Cardo Q road, constructed around 330–340.
 The materials were widely salvaged, and a homogeneous demolition layer is present—this destruction phase dates from the end of the 4th to the beginning of the 5th century.
 However, an axe found during excavations dates from 475 to 550.

 The work was published as early as 1990 in an article written at the end of the same year as the discovery.
 Further excavations yielded additional fragments and provided further insight into the context.
 The item was exhibited at the Musée de Normandie during the second half of 1990.